MyNameIsTrez/grug-terminal-game-c-cpp/README.md

 ## Running the game

-Clone or download this repository, and `cd` into it with a terminal.
+Clone this repository, open it in VS Code, and hit F5 to run the program.

+You can also manually compile it with the commands listed below.

 ### Windows